Iconic Waldorf Astoria New York Reopening Spring 2025 (Hopefully)

 Bottom line

-The Waldorf Astoria New York is supposed to reopen in late 2024, after a closure of over seven years.
+The Waldorf Astoria New York is supposed to reopen in the spring of 2025, after a closure of around eight years.
 The hotel will be totally different than it was pre-2017, and I can’t wait to see the finished product.
 In particular, I’m curious to see what rates are like, in both points and cash.
 While I prefer a property with fewer rooms, this should still be a great addition to the New York hotel scene.

 What are you expecting from the renovated Waldorf Astoria New York?